galaxyproteomics/tools-galaxyp/tools/openms/readme.md

  * https://www.openms.de/

-The wrappers for these tools and most of their tests are automatically generated using the `generate.sh` script.
+The wrappers for these tools and most of their tests are automatically generated using the `./aux/generate.sh` script.
 The generation of the tools is based on the CTDConverter (https://github.com/WorkflowConversion/CTDConverter) which can be fine tuned via the `hardcoded_params.json` file.
 This file allows to blacklist and hardcode parameters and to modify or set arbitrary